International Copyright Protection for Nepali Creators

 How Nepali Creators Can Protect Their Work Globally

-Here are some practical steps you can take:
+Here are some simple steps you can take to protect your work internationally:

 1. Keep Proof of Creation

-Add a simple copyright notice to your work:
+Add a copyright line on your work.

-Example: © Your Name, 2025.
+© Your Name, 2025.
 All rights reserved.

 5. Use Digital Tools

-If your business includes:
+If your business involves:

 • Software development

-• Branding and design
+• Branding or logo design

 • Digital content creation

-• Educational products
+• Educational materials or e-learning products

-… then protecting your IP is critical.
-It ensures nobody can copy, sell, or misuse your work abroad without permission.
+It ensures that no one can copy, sell, or misuse your creative work without your permission—either in Nepal or abroad.

 Share: